Kaplan University-Davenport Campus

 - Diversity Average community college minority breakdown

-- The teacher population of 1,049 teachers has grown by 201% over five years.
+- The teacher population of 1,049 teachers has stayed relatively flat over five years.

 |Kaplan University-Davenport Campus||(IA) Community College Avg.|